-The Company's modified return on capital employed ("ROCE") in 2018, which is the measure of corporate performance under the short-term incentive plan, was 18.5% compared to a target of 13%.
-As a result, the corporate performance factor for determining the short-term incentive award for 2018 was 192% versus a target of 100%.
+The Company's modified return on capital employed in 2019 - the measure of corporate performance under the short-term incentive plan - was 4.1%, which was below the target of 12%.
+As a result, the corporate performance factor for determining the 70% of the short-term incentive award for 2019 was 34% versus a target of 100%.
+This result closely aligns with the Company's lower financial results in 2019.

-2018 CEO Compensation
+2019 CEO Compensation

-In 2018, President & CEO John Floren's total target compensation was \$8.9 million, compared to \$7.0 million in 2017.
-This includes base salary and a short-term and long-term incentive award.
+In 2019, President & CEO John Floren's total target compensation was \$7.7 million, compared to \$8.9 million in 2018.
+Total target compensation includes base salary and both short- and long-term incentive awards.

-- Base salary: The Board increased Mr. Floren's base salary by 16% in 2018 to align with projected salary increases within the Company's comparator group and reflect his significant experience in the CEO role and strong performance.
-Mr. Floren's base salary was frozen in 2016 because of challenging business conditions, but, as business conditions improved, it was increased by 8% in 2017 to maintain competitiveness with the market and reflect his strong performance. - Short-term incentive award: The Board increased Mr. Floren's short-term incentive target from 100% to 120% to align with targets within the Company's comparator group.
-In 2018, Mr. Floren was awarded a short-term incentive award of \$2,770,000 at 194% of target, compared to his 2017 award of \$1,169,000 at 114% of target.
-Mr. Floren's above-target award reflects the combination of a corporate performance factor of 192%, which accounts for 70% of his potential short-term incentive award, together with individual performance exceeding target that accounts for 30% of the award. - Long-term incentive award: Mr. Floren received a long-term incentive award grant with a target value of \$4.3 million, made up of 50% performance share units and 50% tandem stock appreciation rights (TSARs).
-The target value of Mr. Floren's long-term incentive award remained approximately the same in 2018 compared to 2017, continuing to align the CEO's total compensation levels with the Company's comparator group and long-term shareholder interests.
+- Base salary: The Board increased Mr. Floren's base salary by 5% in 2019 to reflect his significant experience in the CEO role and strong performance and to align with projected salary increases within the Company's executive compensation comparator group.
+Mr. Floren's base salary increased by 16% in 2018 and 8% in 2017 to reflect his strong performance and maintain competitiveness with the market. - Short-term incentive award: In 2019, Mr. Floren's short-term incentive target was 120% of base salary and he was awarded a short-term incentive award of \$1,035,000 at 69% of target, significantly lower than his 2018 award of \$2,770,000 at 194% of target.
+Mr. Floren's short-term incentive award primarily reflects the Company's lower financial results in 2019 while acknowledging his individual performance. - Long-term incentive award: Mr. Floren received a long-term incentive award grant with a target value of \$4.3 million in 2019, made up of 50% performance share units and 50% tandem stock appreciation rights.
+The target value of Mr. Floren's long-term incentive award remained approximately the same in 2019 compared to 2018.
+However, the ultimate value of the 2019 award is tied to Methanex's share price appreciation, total shareholder return and return on capital employed.